tchangkiat/scrappy/README.md

 2. Run "npm install" command

-3. Edit "config.json" to state the level limit and websites to scrap
+3. Edit "config.json" to state the level limit and websites to scrape

    - levelLimit (integer): to restrict the level to scraping.
 E.g. level 0 = index / homepage only, level 1 = all links (to pages) found on the homepage, etc

-   - scrapBudget (integer): to restrict the number of pages to scrap in total.
-Indicate "0" to scrap all pages.
+   - scrapeBudget (integer): to restrict the number of pages to scrape in total.
+Indicate "0" to scrape all pages.
 This configuration is still restricted by levelLimit

    - output (string): Supports "csv" and "json"

-   - websites (array of string): list of websites to scrap
+   - websites (array of string): list of websites to scrape

 4. Run "npm start" to start scraping